mateoglzc/docs-amazon/readme.md

 - #### 19.10 Appendix

 ### 20. Endings
     It is not possible to conclude anything by now since the implementation have not been started.
 However what should be analyzed is the performance of each developed component and its results.
+    Even though we can not conclude anything, we expect the best based on our solution and our thorough description of it.
 ### 21. Glossary of Term and Acronyms

 - #### Front-end